bleonardb3/WSL_12-11/README.md

 32 Sign off as administrator and sign on as user.

 ### Lab 5: Watson Machine Learning
-1. Follow the instructions in [Watson Model Builder](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/WatsonMachineLearning.pdf).
-Note you will need to click on the Download button to download the instructions to your machine.
-Otherwise the hyperlinks in the doucment will not work.
+1. Follow the instructions in [Watson Model Builder](https://github.com/bleonardb3/WSL_12-11/raw/master/Lab%20Instructions/WatsonMachineLearning.pdf).
 ### Lab 6: SPSS Modeler in DSX
 1. Follow the instructions in [SPSS Modeler](https://github.com/bleonardb3/DSX_Local_Workshop_V12/blob/master/Lab%20Instructions/titanic-spss-modeler-edits-local-1.pdf).
 Note you will need to click on the Download button to download the instructions to your machine.
 Otherwise the hyperlinks in the document will not work.